Autonomous-robots-robota/TelloAI-V.0.1---Indoor-Autonomous-Drone-Competition/README.md

 Then we fixed the X and Y axis in the frame moving left-right and up-down.

-Finally we fixex the yaw be moving yaw_left-yaw_right.
+Finally we fixed the yaw be moving yaw_left-yaw_right.

 ### deeper explanation